Shekswess/synthgenai/README.md

 HF_TOKEN=
 ```

-Currently there are three types of datasets that can be generated using SynthGen:
+Currently there are three types of datasets that can be generated using SynthGenAI:
 - **Raw Datasets**
 - **Instruction Datasets**
 - **Preference Datasets**